Two Halves of a Funeral: Cremation & the Ceremony After

 What is the average cost of a cremation funeral vs. a traditional funeral?

-According to the SunLife Cost of Dying Report 2020, the average cost of a basic funeral with a burial is £4,975.
-The average cost of a cremation funeral is £3,858.
+When it comes to cremation vs burial, according to the SunLife Cost of Dying Report 2022, the average cost of a basic funeral with a burial is £4,056 and the average cost of a cremation funeral is £3,765.
 Direct cremation, on the other hand, is much more affordable.
-You can arrange a direct cremation funeral with Pure Cremation from £1,195.
+You can arrange a direct cremation funeral with Pure Cremation from £1,295.

 It is important to note that direct cremation is not a cheap funeral - it is a distinctive alternative to a traditional farewell and so will not be right for everyone.